dleach28/Hudl/README.md

             *The organization login routes to the organization login page For each, I check this by navigating in the UI to each of these pages and confirming the URL I am routed to is correct.

+    Third spec file:
+        This is to ensure the 'remember me' functionality is working properly.
+The webpage should remember my username when the checkbox is toggled.
+        This is worthy of it's own spec file as it is important to navigate back to the sign in page, instead of opening a new instance (webdriver IO defaults to opening a new instance).

 Test notes:
     There are a couple of major drawbacks with using WebdriverIO.